 Moving Average Structure

 The 20-period MA (MA20) stands at $4,523.68, and price currently sits above it, indicating short-term bullish momentum.
 However, the 50-period MA (MA50) at $4,595.61 and the 200-period MA (MA200) at $4,679.13 are both above current price.
-This means we are in a short-term bearish pressure zone, as the MA20 is below the MA50, forming a bearish crossover structure on the H4 chart.
-Any rally toward the MA50 will face strong resistance.
+This puts us in a classic bearish alignment — the MA20 holds below the MA50, and the MA50 remains below the MA200 — reinforcing the overall downtrend on the H4 chart.
+Any rally toward the MA50 will face strong overhead resistance, and until the MA20 reclaims that level, the path of least resistance is still lower.

 RSI and Momentum